neosizzle/ft_linear_regression/README.md

 <td>

-logistic regression is regression using a logistic curve
+Logistic regression is regression using a log-like curve

 </td>